05.03.2026

-Pitchify unveils a new service aimed at bridging the gap between developers and publishers
+Pitchify introduces a novel service aiming to bridge the gap between developers and publishers

 Image credit: Pitchify

-Currently, Pitch Direct boasts 15 open submissions from nine publishers, featuring names such as Curve Games, Excalibur Games, Green Man Gaming, Kando Factory, Kwalee, Rainy Frog, Super Rare Games, Miniclip, and Team17.
+Currently, Pitch Direct features 15 active submissions from nine publishers, such as Curve Games, Excalibur Games, Green Man Gaming, Kando Factory, Kwalee, Rainy Frog, Super Rare Games, Miniclip, and Team17.

 gamesindustry.biz